Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 Handlebars: The "hbs" package is the handlebarjs package for express use case

 Handle bars is basically html code with some flexibility for dynamic contentt rendering and it has the ".hbs" file extension

+### Partial

+This is when you create a little template that is part of a bigger web page, its just like components in react

+in nodemon if you want it to restart the server only when certain files are changed you can set it via "nodemon appp.cjs -e js,hbs,cjs" this tells nodemon to only restart the server when files with this extension are changed